Can protein powder make you fat?

 vegan chocolate protein powder lifestyle image 1

-Instead of protein concentrates or isolates, we use egg whites and almonds.
+Instead of using protein concentrates or isolates, we make the best protein powder with whole foods like egg whites and almonds.
 Egg whites are simply pasteurized and dried before becoming protein powder.
-Almonds are just roasted, pressed, and ground.
-Minimally-processed ingredients like these are easy to digest and a stomach and gut-friendly alternative to protein concentrates and isolates.
+Almonds are just roasted, pressed to remove some of the oil, and ground.
+Whole foods like these are an easy to digest, gut-friendly alternative to protein concentrates and isolates.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment. drink wholesome is not intended to diagnose, treat, cure or prevent any disease.